jacobian-152/Coding/Practice/README.md

 This write-up serves as kick start guide for individuals already having basic cpp knowledge.
 The contents of this write-up are not completely author's content but are a result of abstraction from multiple sources - references are mentioned at the end.

+## Things to Keep in Mind
+- Math.min/max is faster compared to ternary or if-else block.
+- Use map and set's find() method and not the algorithm library's find().

 ## Naming Convention

 ```c